ActivitySim/populationsim/docs/index.rst

 How does a population synthesizer work?
 ---------------------------------------
 The main inputs to a population synthesizer are disaggregate population samples and marginal control distributions.
-Disaggregate population samples can be obtained from sources like the Public Use Microdata Sample (PUMS), or a household travel survey.
-Marginal distributions of person and household-level attributes of interest are also available from Census.
+In the United States, the disaggregate population sample is typically obtained from the Census Public Use Microdata Sample (PUMS), but other sources, such as a household travel survey, can also be used.
 The seed sample should include demographic variables corresponding to each marginal control termed as *controlled variables* (e.g., household size, household income, etc.).
-Seed sample should also include other variables of interest but not necessarily controlled via marginal controls.
+The seed sample could also include other variables of interest but not necessarily controlled via marginal controls.
 These are termed as *uncontrolled variables*.
+The seed sample should also include an initial weight on each household record.

+Base-year marginal distributions of person and household-level attributes of interest are available from Census.
+For future years, marginal distributions are either held constant, or forecasted.
 Marginal distributions can be for both household or person level variables and are specified at a specific geography (e.g., Block Groups, Traffic Analysis Zone or County).
-Traditionally, all population synthesizers required all controls to be specified at the same geographic level.
-More advanced population synthesizers (PopulationSim, PopSynIII, PopGen2) allow controls specification at multiple geographic levels.
-Seed sample also includes an initial weight on each household record.
+PopulationSim allows controls to be specified at multiple geographic levels.

 The objective of a population synthesizer is to generate household weights which satisfies the marginal control distributions.
 This is achieved by use of a data fitting technique.
 The most common fitting technique used by various population synthesizers is the Iterative Proportional Fitting (IPF) procedure.
-Generally, the IPF procedure is used to obtain joint distributions of demographic variables and random sampling from PUMS generates the baseline synthetic population.
-One of the limitations of the IPF method is that it does not incorporate person level attributes while generating the joint distributions.
-PopGen uses a heuristic algorithm called the Iterative Proportional Updating Algorithm (IPU) to incorporate both person and household-level variables in the fitting procedure.
+Generally, the IPF procedure is used to obtain joint distributions of demographic variables.
+Then, random sampling from PUMS generates the baseline synthetic population.
+One of the limitations of the simple IPF method is that it does not incorporate both household and person level attributes simulatenously.
+Some population synthesizers use a heuristic algorithm called the Iterative Proportional Updating Algorithm (IPU) to incorporate both person and household-level variables in the fitting procedure.
 Besides IPF, entropy maximization algorithms have been used as a fitting technique.
 In most of the entropy based methods, the relative entropy is used as the objective function.
 The relative entropy based optimization ensures